danialzivehdadr/chat.qwenlm.io/READMEQWEN.md

 # Qwen Code Translator

 A documentation translation tool specifically designed for the github project.
-Automatically sync documentation from GitHub repositories, translate with Qwen AI, and build a multilingual Nextra documentation site.
+Automatically sync documentation from qwen repositories, translate with Qwen AI, and build a multilingual Nextra documentation site.

 ## Features